Should Schools Have Security Guards? The Real Impact

 When an incident occurs, every second counts.
 A key benefit of having on-site school security is the ability to respond instantly.
 Guards are trained to handle a wide range of situations, including medical emergencies, student fights, or unexpected intruders.
 They can administer first aid, coordinate evacuations, and manage the scene until police or paramedics arrive.
 This immediate, professional response is crucial for containing a problem and preventing it from escalating into a larger crisis.
 Their calm and decisive actions ensure that students and staff are protected swiftly and effectively, minimizing harm and restoring order.

-De-escalate Tense Situations
+Bringing Calm to Tense Situations

 Not all threats are external.
 Sometimes, conflicts can arise between students.
 A well-trained security guard has the skills to de-escalate tense situations before they turn into physical altercations.
 By observing student interactions, they can spot the early signs of trouble, like bullying or heated arguments, and intervene with calm communication.
 Their goal is to mediate and find a peaceful resolution, teaching students valuable conflict-resolution skills in the process.
 This proactive approach helps prevent fights, reduces disciplinary issues, and contributes to a more positive and supportive school culture where everyone feels respected and safe.